 Most hotels come with two beds and we have a rotation to decide who gets to sleep alone.
 Last night it was my night.

-Grant's (that's the city we're in) Comfort Inn not only has (or at least had) a thru-hiker rate (always be sure to ask), but their breakfast includes (unlimited) sausage, eggs, coffee, hash browns, bagels, and fruit.
-It's basically heaven on Earth (oh baby do you know what that's worth?).
+Grant’s (that’s the city we’re in) Comfort Inn not only has (or at least had) a thru-hiker rate (always be sure to ask), but their breakfast includes (unlimited) sausage, eggs, coffee, hash browns, bagels, and fruit.
+It’s heaven on Earth (oh baby do you know what that’s worth?).

 After eating enough to feed an average person for two or three days, I (reluctantly) step outside to complete my only errand of the day, buy beer.